 |19:30||Drinks and networking|

 Registration and tickets

 - Cost: Free

-We welcome all abilities/disabilities, ages, ethnicities, and genders into our spaces.
-If you have any questions, concerns or additional requirements then please let us know so that we can make your time at this event as comfortable as possible.
+UWE Bristol welcomes all abilities, disabilities, ages, ethnicities, and gender to our events.
+If you have any questions, concerns or additional requirements then please let us know, by contacting firstname.lastname@example.org, so that we can make your time at this event as comfortable as possible.

 - Accessible toilets: Yes